sassy-crick/Singularity-Easybuild/README.md

 	$ sudo singularity build --sandbox GCC-9.3.0-envmod-debian10.sif Singularity.GCC-9.3.0-envmod-debian10

 See the example below for a complete build of R-4.0.0 in two steps: We first build the toolchain container (foss-2020a) and inside the container we build R-4.0.0.
 This approach allows us to create our own complete environment for building complete pipelines as well.

+If you want to have your name and email address included in the Singularity definition file, just create this file:

+	/home/sassy/.singularity/sing-eb.conf

+An empty file will mean these values are not included in the Singularity definition file.

 Example build:
 -------------